Mega-Gorilla/USE-IT/examples/apps/news-use/README.md

 Automatically monitor news websites and extract the latest articles with sentiment analysis using browser agents and Google Gemini.

 > [!IMPORTANT]
-> This demo requires browser-use v0.7.7+.
+> This demo requires USE IT v0.7.7+.

 https://github.com/user-attachments/assets/698757ca-8827-41f3-98e5-c235d6eef69f